Taking further offences into account (Form 1 offences)

 in all of the circumstances, the court considers it appropriate to do so: s 33(2)(b).

-See [13-270] Effects of Form 1 procedure and Charge negotiations: prosecutor to consult with victim and police at [13-275] for formal requirements where there are charge negotiations involving victims.
+For a discussion of the formal requirements where there are charge negotiations involving victims, see [13-440] Effects of the Form 1 procedure and Charge negotiations: prosecutor to consult with victim and police at [13-520].

-While a court cannot impose a separate penalty for Form 1 offences, certain ancillary orders or directions (restitution, compensation, costs, forfeiture, destruction, disqualification or loss or suspension of a licence or privilege) relating to them may be made: s 34.
+It is not permissible to impose a distinct penalty for a Form 1 offence/s: Koosmen v R [2025] NSWCCA 122 at [92].
+However, certain ancillary orders or directions (restitution, compensation, costs, forfeiture, destruction, licence/privilege disqualification, loss or suspension) relating to them may be made: s 34.
 The offender retains the same right of appeal as if the order had been made on conviction of the further offence: s 34(2).
-In Gardner v R [2003] NSWCCA 199 it was held that by operation of s 34, it was open to the sentencing judge to consider whether, as an ancillary order, a prescribed licence disqualification period (now in ss 205 and 205A Road Transport Act 2013) should be reduced or extended.
+For example, in Gardner v R [2003] NSWCCA 199, the Court said, by operation of s 34, it was open to the sentencing judge to consider whether, as an ancillary order, a prescribed licence disqualification period (now in ss 205 and 205A Road Transport Act 2013) should be reduced or extended: [1].

-If the decision in respect of which the offence was taken into account is quashed, or set aside, then any ancillary order lapses: s 34(3).
+If the conviction in respect of which the offence was taken into account is quashed, or set aside, then any ancillary order lapses: s 34(3).

 It is important that Form 1 matters should be taken into account only in relation to the principal offence.
-At [39]–[42] Spigelman CJ said:
+In the Guideline, Spigelman J said at [39]–[42]:

 [39] The sentencing court is sentencing only for the “principal offence”.
 It is no part of the task of the sentencing court to determine appropriate sentences for offences listed on a Form 1 or to determine the overall sentence that would be appropriate for all the offences and then apply a “discount” for the use of the procedure.
 This is not sentencing for the principal offence.